 Good lighting is key.
 Ensure that your workspace is well-lit and has adequate natural light, which can help reduce eye strain and headaches.
 It’s also easier for the eyes if your workspace is clutter-free.

-If you're the manager of an accounting firm, assure your employees that you encourage working from home or remotely.
-Provide necessary equipment, if needed, like computers and noise-canceling headphones.
+If you’re the manager of an accounting firm, assure your employees that you encourage working from home or remotely.
+Provide necessary equipment, if needed, like computers and noise-cancelling headphones.